ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/eop/exchange-online-protection-overview.md

 - **In a hybrid deployment** EOP can be configured to protect your messaging environment and control mail routing when you have a mix of on-premises and cloud mailboxes.

-This collection of Exchange Online Protection articles applyies to hybrid and on-premises environments.
+This collection of Exchange Online Protection articles applies to hybrid and on-premises environments.

 ## How EOP works